pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.md

     ![Review the entities to be added to the catalog](./tap-gui/images/../../../images/api-plugin-7.png)

 1. Navigate to the **API** page by clicking **APIs** on the left-hand side navigation panel.
 The catalog changes and entries are visible for further inspection.
-If you select the system `demo-app`, the diagram appears as follows:
+If you select the system **demo-app**, the diagram appears as follows:

     ![Review the entities to be added to the catalog](./tap-gui/images/../../../images/api-plugin-8.png)

 ### <a id="deploy-your-app"></a> Update your demo API entry

+To update your demo API entry:

-1. To update your demo API entity, select `demo-api` from the list of available APIs in your software catalog and click the **Edit** icon on the **Overview** page.
+1. To update your demo API entity, select **demo-api** from the list of available APIs in your software catalog and click the **Edit** icon on the **Overview** page.

     ![Review the entities to be added to the catalog](./tap-gui/images/../../../images/api-plugin-9.png)